Contents

 Decision Tree (Triage)

-A) Contact Angle is high vs baseline (wetting degraded)
+A. Contact angle is high versus baseline

 Business Impact